-In life it seems too often good people suffer and there isn’t a clear benefit or reason why.
+In life, it seems too often good people suffer and there isn’t a clear benefit or reason why.
 I had a friend feel sick so I went with her to the emergency room, and while waiting, it was full of people who were sick and in pain.
 You couldn’t help but feel sorrow for the difficulty in their life, and also hope for the care they were getting from a friend or relative.

 It has been my experience in life that having gratitude helps me to be happy in so many ways.
 At times I might feel jealous of the easy lifestyle that being rich affords, but then I remember the suffering I saw in their lives emotionally and mentally and don’t wish it.
 I have seen the happiest people be grateful for their life, and living in the now.
-What you hear as you experience life is that only in the present can we be happy, and certainty it is true in the lives of people who have the most challenging lives.
+What you hear as you experience life is that only in the present can we be happy, and certainly, it is true in the lives of people who have the most challenging lives.

-There is a depth of humanity in those who recognize and live their life not for things, but for ideas and humanity.
+There is a depth of humanity in those who recognize and live their life not for things but for ideas and humanity.
 It has always seemed beautiful to me that the most meaningful lives have helped others.
 Not for the selfish ego, but because they are part of our human family.